kwakuemma37/Azure-lessons/README.md

 ##### Ease of Use
       - Azure DNS
           - can manage records for your Azure services
-          - provides DNS for your external resources as wll
+          - provides DNS for your external resources as well
           - integrated in the Azure portal
           - uses same credentials, support contracts, billing as your other Azure services
           - can be managed using
               - Azure portal
-              - powershel cmdlets,
+              - powershell cmdlets,
               - cross-platform CLI
               Applications that require automated DNS management can integrate with the service by using
                 - REST API